rolandjlevy/express-photo-finder-using-unsplash-api/readme.md

-# Express: photo finder using unsplash API
+# Express: photo finder using Unsplash API

 ### Description
 - Express with EJS and Bootstrap